maxlath/wikibase-edit/docs/how_to.md

           P1106: { amount: 9001, unit: 'Q7727', lowerBound: 9000, upperBound: 9315 }
         }
       },
-      // References can be passed as a single record group { value: 'Q2622004', references: { P143: 'Q8447' } },
+      // References can be passed as a single reference group { value: 'Q2622004', references: { P143: 'Q8447' } },
-      // or as multiple records
+      // or as multiple references groups
       {
         value: 'Q2622009',
         references: [